Nan-Ge/hnan.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Material Identification System with Sound Simulation Assisted Method in VR AR Scenarios"
 collection: publications
 category: conferences
-permalink: /publication/2009-10-01-paper-title-number-1
+permalink: /publication/2024-02-17-paper-title-number-4
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper is about fixing template issue #693.'
-date: 2021
+date: 2024-02-17
 venue: 'UbiComp 2021'
 paperurl: 'https://nan-ge.github.io/hnan.github.io/files/ubicomp21.pdf'
-citation: 'Yezhou Wang, Zhang Runting, Haonan Wu, and Guangtao Xue. &quot;Material Identification System with Sound Simulation Assisted Method in VR/AR Scenarios&quot; <i>In Adjunct Proceedings of the 2021 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2021 ACM International Symposium on Wearable Computers (UbiComp/ISWC '21 Adjunct)<i>.
-Association for Computing Machinery, New York, NY, USA, 575–579.'
+citation: 'Yezhou Wang, Zhang Runting, Haonan Wu, and Guangtao Xue. &quot;Material Identification System with Sound Simulation Assisted Method in VR/AR Scenarios&quot; <i>In Adjunct Proceedings of the 2021 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2021 ACM International Symposium on Wearable Computers (UbiComp/ISWC '21 Adjunct)<i>.'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.